Alien Contact! Are We Ready?

 So, what would happen?

-The third group would slowly vanish.
-Faced with evidence standing in front of them most would simply acknowledge the truth and join the first group, some will get depressed and have a very difficult time processing the new ‘facts’ and where the individual human fits into the much bigger picture (maybe we don’t – not as individuals anyways, also very hard for us to accept) and a very tiny ‘core’ will stand by their beliefs and just create illogical stories to explain away the evidence.
+The third group would dissolve.
+Faced with hard evidence most would simply acknowledge the truth, some will get depressed and have a difficult time processing the new ‘facts’ and a very tiny ‘core’ will stand by their beliefs and create illogical stories to explain away the evidence.

 The second group is a different matter.
-The legit UFO investigators, many of them ex-military or people involved in government projects at one time in their lives or another(but not all) , I think would be highly suspicious for a variety of reasons from ‘why are they here’ to ‘is this a staged event for some nefarious reason’.
-So this group would be cautious and open yet suspicious at the same time.
+The legit UFO investigators, many of them ex-military or people involved in government projects at one time in their lives or another, would be highly suspicious for a variety of reasons from ‘why are they here’ to ‘is this a staged event for some nefarious reason’.
+This group would be cautious and open yet suspicious.

 Do you think humanity is ready for alien contact?

-I myself, would consider any alien nothing more than another example of a biological life form that evolved on one of the potentially trillions of isolated ‘Australias’ scattered throughout the cosmos.
-If I am a small insignificant spec in the universe then how can any individual alien or human be any more than that even with hyper advanced space technology?
+I myself, would consider any alien nothing more than another example of a life form that evolved on one of the potentially trillions of ‘Australias’ scattered throughout the cosmos.
+If I am a small insignificant spec in the universe then how can any individual alien or human be any more than that?
 Does the universe care about technology?

 So, not a good idea at this time, maybe in 100 years or so.